dasch-swiss/dsp-tools/docs/cli-commands.md

 This new workflow consists of 3 commands:

 - [`upload-files`](#upload-files): upload all files that are referenced in an XML file to a DSP server
-- [`ingest-files`](#ingest-files): kick off the ingest process, and retrieve the mapping CSV when it has finished
+- [`ingest-files`](#ingest-files): kick off the ingest process, and retrieve the mapping CSV when it is finished
 - [`ingest-xmlupload`](#ingest-xmlupload): create the resources contained in the XML file, using the mapping CSV

 ### `upload-files`

-This command uploads all files contained in an XML file to a server, without any processing/ingesting.
+This command uploads all files referenced in the `<bitstream>` tags of an XML file to a server (without any processing/ingesting).

 ```bash
 dsp-tools upload-files [options] xml_data_file.xml